scripting/wpIdentity/worknotes.md

+#### 3/15/25; by DW

+New category endpoints -- wordpressaddcategory, wordpressdeletecategory.

 #### 3/14/25; 10:27:39 AM by DW

 config.homePagetable lets you add macros to the home page for the site being served through the home page.